 This feels good; it is going to be rewarding.
 Not only am I paraplegic, a business owner, husband and father, but I also have a heart condition – I have a stent in an artery after suffering a heart attack in post-op recovery several years back.
 This may not seem like any ‘too big a thing‘ for “average Jo”, but I certainly know I have a piece of metal in my heart.
 Sometimes a badly manoeuvred transfer or an awkward reach for something gives me discomfort and concern that something is not right.
 But with careful eating, movement and limited red wine and dark chocolate, things are Ok.

 I decided to start this challenge on the first day of June.
+The wheelchair skills I have will be put to good use.
 July and August will be too hot, and having a Spinal Cord Injury means I can’t regulate my body temperature; if it’s hot, I get hot; if it’s cold, I freeze – in our house, my son walks around in shorts and t-shirt, my wife will have a thin top on, and I wear three layers… In spring!

 During the month of June, if you see me wheeling around, pushing myself, can I get a ‘BEEP BEEP, or an Oi Oi?’

 All funds raised will go to BEJSC.
 Monies will primarily invest in new balls, cones, nets, and hoops for the Basketball section.
-Whatever is left will go towards other sections, such as replacing badminton posts, climbing ropes, life vests for canoeing, etc. Sports equipment always needs updating, but especially so with the COVID-19 pandemic affecting the club’s income.
+Any money left will go towards other sections, such as replacing badminton posts, climbing ropes, life vests for canoeing, etc. Sports equipment always needs updating, but especially so with the COVID-19 pandemic affecting the club’s income.